dfst/deepforge/docs/walkthrough/redshift-estimator.rst

 While it is possible to retrieve the data needed for model creation programmatically in many cases, this guide makes use of the **Input** operations to load preprocessed data.
 This is in the interest of both simplicity and generalizability to datasets and data sources different than those used in this tutorial.

 This pipeline uses four **Input** operations.
 These operations provide the training input images, training output values, testing input images, and testing output values.
 For the purposes of this tutorial, the structure of the input images is a 4D numpy array of shape (N, 64, 64, 5), where N is the number of images.
-The outputs are 1D numpy arrays of length N. The process described in this tutorial will work for images that are not 64*64 pixels in size and that use any number of color channels, requiring only a slight change in the `neural network <Neural Network Architecture>`_.
+The outputs are 1D numpy arrays of length N. The process described in this tutorial will work for images that are not 64*64 pixels in size and that use any number of color channels, requiring only a slight change in the neural network.

 .. figure:: images/redshift-inputs.png
     :align: center